Black Saturday (Lebanon)

 The killings were led by Joseph Saade, a Phalangist whose son was killed in Fanar earlier that day along with three other young men while heading to a cinema in Brumana.
 The four young Christian men were found dead with axes and gunshots wounds on the Fanar road in Lebanon.
-Saade's first son was also murdered by Palestinian gunmen while participating in a rally paper in Bekaa earlier in 1975.
+Saade's first son was also murdered by Palestinian gunmen while participating in a rally paper in Beqaa earlier in 1975.
 The massacre accelerated the rapidly escalating civil war.